Sarctiann/cms/README.md

 ## TODO | In Progress:

-- implement Forms:

-  - Crate md variables
-  - Resolve .json structure for more complex forms

 - update the API Reference in the home en/es pages:

   - Add `content` folder structure
   - Add forms structure

+## BACKLOG:

+- Resolve JSON forms structure for more complex forms

 ---